weymann/smartmeter-gas/README.md

 ### Configuration

-Stored in json file in the same directoy as the python script.
+Configuration is stored in ```config.json```  in the same directoy as the python script.
 Basically three sections needs to be configured:
 * hardware configuration of values which shall trigger a count
 * MQTT configuration to distribute data
 * some technical data from your gas bill to calculate kwh consumption and pricing